-A quorum for a general bowling meeting shall be 20 Bowling Members, eligible to vote.
+A quorum for a Bowling Meeting shall be 20 Bowling Members eligible to vote.

-At least 35 days prior to the Bowling Meeting the Secretary of the BMC shall invite written nominations for the BMC office bearer positions from the Bowling Members, on a form prescribed by the BMC.
+At least 35 days prior to the Bowling Meeting, the Secretary of the BMC shall invite written nominations for the BMC positions from Bowling Members, on a form prescribed by the BMC.

-BMC office bearers shall be appointed for two years, with half the committee retiring each year.
-Retiring office bearers are eligible for re-election to the same position for one additional two-year term.
-This limitation does not apply to Selectors or the Greens representative.
+BMC members shall be appointed for two years, with around half the committee retiring each year.
+Retiring BMC members are eligible for re-election to the same position for one additional two-year term.

-Nominations of candidates for election as office-bearers of the BMC –
+Nominations of candidates for election as members of the

-(i) must be made in writing signed by 2 Bowling Members of the Association and accompanied by the written consent of the candidate (which may be endorsed on the nomination form); and
+- must be made in writing signed by 2 Bowling Members of the Association and accompanied by the written consent of the candidate (preferably endorsed on the nomination form); and

-If insufficient nominations are received to fill all vacancies on the BMC, the candidates nominated are taken as elected and further nominations may be received at the annual Bowling Meeting.
+If insufficient nominations are received to fill all vacancies, the candidates nominated are taken as elected.

 If the number of nominations received exceeds the number of vacancies to be filled a secret ballot must be held.